neondatabase/website/content/docs/postgres/query-reference.md

 ## Postgres version

-Run this query to view the Postgres version:
+Run this query to view your Postgres version.

 ```sql
 SELECT version();